That Uncertain Feeling (novel)

 That Uncertain Feeling is a comic novel by Kingsley Amis, first published in 1955.

 In 1961, the book was made into a film starring Peter Sellers, with the title changed to Only Two Can Play, to avoid confusion with similar contemporary titles.
 It was also adapted by the BBC in 1986 as a television series, starring Denis Lawson and Sheila Gish, this time with the original title.

 Plot

 A satire on life and culture in a Welsh seaside town, the story concerns a married librarian who begins an affair with the bored wife of a local bigwig.
 Amis, an English incomer to Swansea in real life, mocks Wales's devotion to culture and learning as false and pretentious.
-In The Old Devils, one of the central characters, the writer Alun Weaver, is portrayed as a "stage-Taffy"; Weaver is the memoirist of a fictional Welsh poet based loosely on Dylan Thomas.